potatoeggy/eifueo/docs/sph3u7.md

 ### Error bars

-Error bars represent the uncertainty of the data, typically representing that data point's standard deviation, and can be both horizontal or vertical.
+Error bars represent the uncertainty of the data and can be both horizontal or vertical.
+They are almost always required for both the independent and dependent variables.
 A data point with uncertain values is written as $(x ± \Delta x, y ± \Delta y)$

 <img src="/resources/images/error-bars.png" width=600>(Source: Kognity)</img>

+If the error bars of a data point are too small to see, note at the bottom of the graph that error bars are too small to see.

 ### Uncertainty of gradient and intercepts